-Covid 19 coronavirus: Have we reached 14 days straight of no cases?
+Covid 19 coronavirus: Two weeks in the clear - 14 days of no new cases

-New Zealand is about to find out if there have been 14 days in a row of no new Covid-19 cases.
+There have been no new cases of Covid-19 in New Zealand for 14 days in a row.

-The country's one active case would be declared recovered at least 10 days after the onset of symptoms and 48 hours after their symptoms ended, Director General of Health Dr Ashley Bloomfield said at yesterday's briefing.
+There is still one active case, which would be declared recovered at least 10 days after the onset of symptoms and 48 hours after their symptoms ended, director general of health Dr Ashley Bloomfield said at yesterday's briefing.

-Nearly 2650 Covid-19 tests were completed yesterday, bringing the total to 286,174 since the pandemic began.

-Dr Bloomfield said there were another 8000 registrations on the NZ Covid Tracer app on Wednesday.
+The combined total of confirmed and probable cases remains at 1504, the Ministry of Health said today.

 READ MORE: